lexicalscope/ape/README.md

 ## Test Cases and Examples

 The tool was evaluated against a number of micro-testcases and also against several larger examples.
 In order to illuminate the tool's capabilities we describe here the *most important* testcases and explain why they are interesting.
-The [code for all 30+ tests cases](src/test/resources/com/lexicalscope/bl/verification) and the [associated generated boogie code](generated-testcases/explicitPermutation) are also available.
+The [code for all 30+ tests cases](src/test/resources/com/lexicalscope/bl/verification) and the [associated generated boogie code](generated-testcases/explicitPermutation) is also available.
+The [test case are tabulated at the end](#tabulation-of-testcases) of this document.

 ### Changing the order of allocations